whataboutpets/minimal-mistakes/_posts/cats/2017-05-21-tips-for-reducing-cat-litter-allergies.md

 <img src="{{ site.url }}/assets/images/posts/other/location.jpg" alt="location" class="align-right">

-Choose an area like a garage or laundry room that has vents to the outside.
+Choose an area like a garage or laundry room that has **vents to the outside**.
 On top of keeping dust out, odors can also escape.

 Make sure to keep the litter tray away from central air intake vents, as these will spread the dust throughout your home.
 Having the allergens circulating around your house will probably make things worse.